timofey256/linra/README.md

-Linra (LINear algebRA library) is a library with no dependencies where you can find implementations of some not-so-popular operations of the subject.
-I'm just tired of that endless hand computation :/.
+Linra (LINear algebRA library) is a small library with no dependencies where you can find implementations of some not-so-popular operations of the subject.
+I was just tired of that endless hand computation :/.
+It has matrices conversion to (R)REF, diagonalized form and diagonalization of given vectors.

-TODO:
-1. Diagonalization of the quadratic form's matrices.
-2. Solving a system of linear equations over Z\_p.
-3. Gram-Schmidt ortogonalization with a *given* dot product.
-4. Finding ortogonal vector spaces to the given spaces.